 If the proper microprobe interface support is present for detector control, the detector slit size, slit position and mode (usually FPC or SPC) may also be specified for automatic control durina the analysis.
-See the documentation the DETECTORS.DAT file the on in Configuration Files section above.
+See the documentation the DETECTORS.DAT the on Configuration Files section above.